 Demand Deposits

-Demand deposits consist of money you put into the bank that you can take out when you need cash.
+Demand deposits consist of money you put into a bank account that you can take out when you need cash.
 Demand deposit accounts usually have minimal interest rates (or no interest), but they give you more freedom to withdraw money when needed.
 These types of deposits can be made to three types of accounts, including:

 • Checking accounts.
 This type of account is meant for everyday transactions.
 You can deposit and withdraw money as often as you want.
 Usually, checking accounts have checks and debit cards linked to them so you can access your money when you’re on the go.